 Update 01/15: Even with my reservations about the program, I have continued to use Amazon Smile when I shop there.
 I do like that they continue to run the program year-round and not have it just running during the holiday.

 I did hear from a nonprofit professional, Sandy Masuo of the Greater Los Angeles Zoo Association, who agreed about the downsides, and shared what I think is an excellent point – “The nonprofit I work for recently signed onto this program, and I’m trying to figure out a way to make $5 on every $1,000 seem inspiring to the many middle class families who are (our) members :-/”.

-I remain hopeful that Amazon will find better ways to support our nonprofit community.
+I remain hopeful that Amazon will find better ways to use their resources to intelligently support the nonprofits in our global community.